Privacy And Data Protection Policy

 IT: We use Monaghan Consulting to manage our website and they have access to data stored on our website platform.
 They access this only to resolve any IT issues and do not use any data for marketing purposes

-Payment: If you purchase online your payment details are processed by PayPal
+Payment: If you purchase online your payment details are processed by PayPal or Shopify.

 A data subject is a natural person.
 Examples of a data subject can be an individual, a customer, a prospect, an employee, a contact person, etc.

 Any information relating to an identified / identifiable individual, whether it relates to his or her private, professional, or public life.
 Can be anything from a name, photo, email address, bank details, posts on social networking sites, medical information, IP address, or a combination of the data that directly or indirectly identifies the person.